michele-bisignano/SudokuSolver/README.md

 ## 📝 Development Approach

-The development of this application prioritized **algorithmic complexity and logical efficiency** over strict adherence to object-oriented programming principles.
-The primary focus was on crafting **sophisticated solving algorithms** and optimizing the **execution flow**, ensuring an effective and intelligent Sudoku-solving process.
+This project focuses on smart **solving algorithms** 🧠⚡ over rigid OOP principles.
+The goal was to optimize execution flow 🚀 and ensure a fast and intelligent Sudoku-solving experience.

-Rather than emphasizing class structures, inheritance, or encapsulation, the goal was to develop **high-performance logic** capable of solving puzzles efficiently.
-This means that while the project may not strictly follow OOP best practices, it delivers a powerful and optimized Sudoku-solving experience.
+Rather than strict class structures, the priority was efficiency and performance, making the solver effective. 🎯

 ## 👨‍💻 Developer